SaxionMechatronics/smartnav-dataset/docs/deployment.md

 ### 4.4.2 Postioning Evaluation Using EVO Package
 If you manage to create an experimental setup for your application by providing ground-truth measurements, or you use an online available dataset that does provide ground-truth for each sequence, now you need a tool to help you with analyzing your results.

-[https://github.com/MichaelGrupp/evo](EVO package) provides some standard tools commonly needed for evaluating SLAM methods (or generally any position estimation).
+[EVO package](https://github.com/MichaelGrupp/evo) provides some standard tools commonly needed for evaluating SLAM methods (or generally any position estimation).
 EVO:
 - Automatically associates and aligns trajectories that represent the same motion but might be in different coordinate systems
 - Has multiple flexible plotting and visualization formats
 - Has a powerful CLI interface which makes it relatively easy to analuze SLAM outputs